serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 Naming of the template file is important.
 It must end with *.Template.html* extension.
 All files with this extension is made available at client side through a dynamic script.

-Folder of the template file is not important as long as it is under *Modules* or *Views/Template* directories.
+Folder of the template file is ignored, but templates must be under *Modules* or *Views/Template* directories.

 By default, all templated widgets (EntityDialog also derives from TemplatedWidget class), looks for a template with their own classname.
 Thus, PersonDialog looks for a template with the name *PersonDialog.Template.html*.
-But, as it didn't exist before, a fallback template *EntityDialog.Template.html* was used.
+But, as it didn't exist before, a fallback template, *EntityDialog.Template.html* was used.